Please read text!

 Cup of Gold Chalice Vine Solandra Maxima Cuttings

-2 unrooted cuttings of this amazing beautiful and easy to grow plant!
+Packet containing 2x unrooted cuttings of this amazingly beautiful and easy to grow plant!

 It produces large balloon type flowers on mass a bit bigger than my fist, and then later that night these unfurl and open into huge glossy yellow flowers.